 The salts here are mixed with soil and are formed into art-like forms and sculptures.
 Still, it is beautiful.

 The next advice we followed was awful.
 Everyone says that you must visit the Taito geyser as early in the morning as possible.
 That’s why we decided to spend the night in the car in front of the park and to be first there in the morning.
 Sleeping in the car at 4,300 elevation and negative temperatures is not something new to us, so we arrived at the entrance at dusk and asked politely to spend the night at their parking.
 We got a strange look and permission.

 After a while, little Mama fox and her two youngsters came to check on us.
 One of them was pretty brave and came just a meter away and looked curiously at me.

-We woke up at 4 am frozen and spent the remaining two hours until opening of the park chattering our teeth and thinking about the amazing, mind blowing geysers expecting us.
+We woke up at 4 am frozen and spent the remaining two hours until the opening of the park chattering our teeth and thinking about the amazing, mind-blowing geysers expecting us.

 And Ivan with his pathological hatred for crowds in the middle of it.
 Simply recipe for disaster.

-The last, but not the least we visited Piedras Rojas and Laguna Agua Calientes.
+Last, but not least we visited Piedras Rojas and Laguna Agua Calientes.
 Don’t be fooled by the name, the water in the lagoon is freezing cold.
 But the place is exceptionally beautiful.

 ‘I was looking at all the life There were plants and birds and rocks and things There was sand and hills and rings